Programme

 ‘Urban Design Strategies for Regenerative Neighborhoods’

-The city-making process is often decided in the hands of a few, with a developmental mindset that prioritizes time and cost efficiency over people in global cities like Hong Kong.
+The city-making process is often decided in the hands of a few, with a developmental mindset that prioritises time and cost efficiency over people in global cities like Hong Kong.
 This approach has resulted in a top-down view of the city that celebrates grand architecture and infrastructure, while people and everyday life are often left out of the picture.
-This exclusive planning process has led to social issues such as weakened community ties and the misallocation of urban resources.
-As urban designers, positioned between the institution and the end-users, we have a chance rethink urban design in a bottom-up way that reconnects people to the city, and question how we can create strategies to influence stakeholders towards urban design that can impact all.
-How might we rethink our urban condition through ‘commons’ as the inspiration for collective action?
+This exclusive planning process has led to social issues such as weakened community ties and misallocation of urban resources.
+As urban designers, positioned between the decisionmakers and end-users, we have a chance to rethink urban design in a bottom-up way that reconnects people to the city, and question how we can create strategies to influence stakeholders towards urban design that can impact all.
+How might we rethink our urban condition through “commons” as the inspiration for collective action?

-To address these questions, Studio 1 will focus on field work, community engagement, participatory design, and strategic urban design strategy for Tai Po, a town near the CUHK campus.
-Through engagement with key stakeholders from the community, private sector and government, the studio aims to rethink urban design starting from neighborhood scale, with Tai Po as the testing site to explore sustainable and regenerative design strategies.
-The goal is to re-strategize Tai Po’s position in relation to the Northern Metropolis and innovative developments along the Knowledge and Technology Eastern Corridor.
+To address these questions, Studio 1 will focus on field work, community engagement, participatory design, and strategic urban renewal approaches for the Yau Ma Tei and Mong Kok areas.
+Through engagement with key stakeholders from the community, private sector and local authorities, the studio will critically analyse the government’s vision for the regeneration of its old urban districts, balancing economic regeneration objectives with the need for human-centric, community-oriented development.
 Overall, the studio seeks to promote collective action by embracing the power of local intelligence and resilience, to rethink urban conditions through commons and create a more inclusive and sustainable urban environment.

 Thesis Studio: Self-Directed Urban Design Research